mdda/mdda.github.io/_posts/AI/2016-11-17-layers-on-top-of-tensorflow.md

 {% endhighlight %}

-### Keras
+### ```Keras```

-This is a popular frontend - particularly since it can use both Theano and Tensorflow as a backend.
+This is a popular frontend - particularly since it can use both ```Theano``` and ```TensorFlow``` as a backend.

-The flip-side of this flexibility, is that one loses the ability to dig into the backend's explicit representation : So adding custom layers is ~no longer possible.
+The flip-side of this flexibility is that one loses the ability to dig into the backend's explicit representation : So adding custom layers is (roughly speaking) no longer possible.

-One can see from the ```model=Sequential(); model.add( fn )``` code that ```Keras``` has its own environment for forumulating the computational graph, before handing it off to whichever backend is chosen.
+One can see from the ```model=Sequential(); model.add( fn )``` code that ```Keras``` has its own environment for formulating the computational graph, before handing it off to whichever backend is chosen.

 {% highlight python %}